BoostPic/BoostPic/README.md

   </br></br>
 </p>

-Uncover the possibility to search Google Image quickly and incredibly, with copy & paste.
+Uncover the possibility to search Google Image quickly and incredibly, with clip & paste.

 # How it works